-K-20 Educational Network Board

-K-20 Network Technical Steering Committee
+K-20 Educational Network Board K-20 Network Technical Steering Committee

-- NEW SECTION.
+26 NEW_SECTION.
 Sec.
-63. The following acts or parts of acts are each repealed: - 28 (1) RCW 43.105.800 (K-20 educational network board) and 1999 c 285 29 s 2i and - 30 (2) RCW 43.105.810 (K-20 network technical steering committee) and 1999 c $285 \ s$ 6. - 32 Sec.
-64. RCW 43.105.020 and 2009 c 565 s 32, 2009 c 509 s 7, and 2009 c 486 s 14 are each reenacted and amended to read as follows:
+63. The following acts or parts of acts are 27 each repealed:

+(1) RCW 43.105.800 (K-20 educational network board) and 1999 c 285 28 29 s 2; and

+30 (2) RCW 43.105.810 (K-20 network technical steering committee) and 1999 c 285 s 6.
+31

+Sec.
+64. RCW 43.105.020 and 2009 c 565 s 32, 2009 c 509 s 7, and 32 33 2009 c 486 s 14 are each reenacted and amended to read as follows:

-The definitions in this section apply throughout this chapter unless the context clearly ((required [requires])) requires otherwise.
+1 The definitions in this section apply throughout this chapter 2 unless the context clearly ((required [requires])) requires otherwise.

-- (1) "Administrator" means the community technology opportunity program administrator designated by the department. - (2) "Backbone network" means the shared high-density portions of the state's telecommunications transmission facilities.
-It includes specially conditioned high-speed communications carrier lines, multiplexors, switches associated with such communications lines, and any equipment and software components necessary for management and control of the backbone network. - (3) "Board" means the information services board.
+3 (1) "Administrator" means the community technology opportunity4 program administrator designated by the department.

+5 (2) "Backbone network" means the shared high-density portions of 6 the state's telecommunications transmission facilities.
+It includes 7 specially conditioned high-speed communications carrier lines, 8 multiplexors, switches associated with such communications lines, and 9 any equipment and software components necessary for management and 10 control of the backbone network.

+(3) "Board" means the information services board.

-- (4) "Broadband" means a high-speed, high capacity transmission medium, using land-based, satellite, wireless, or any other mechanism, that can carry either signals or transmit data, or both, over long distances by using a wide range of frequencies. - 16 (5) "Committee" means the state interoperability executive 17 committee. - (6) "Common vendor registration and bid notification system" has the definition in RCW 39.29.006. - (7) "Community technology programs" means programs that are engaged in diffusing information and communications technology in local communities, particularly in unserved and underserved areas of the state.
-These programs may include, but are not limited to, programs that provide education and skill-building opportunities, hardware and software, internet connectivity, digital media literacy, development of locally relevant content, and delivery of vital services through technology. - 28 (8) "Council" means the advisory council on digital inclusion 29 created in RCW 43.105.400. - (9) "Department" means the department of information services. - (10) "Director" means the director of the department. - 32 (11) "Educational sectors" means those institutions of higher 33 education, school districts, and educational service districts that use 34 the network for distance education, data transmission, and other uses 35 permitted by the K-20 board. - 36 (12) "Equipment" means the machines, devices, and transmission 37 facilities used in information processing, such as computers, word
+12 (4) "Broadband" means a high-speed, high capacity transmission 13 medium, using land-based, satellite, wireless, or any other mechanism, 14 that can carry either signals or transmit data, or both, over long 15 distances by using a wide range of frequencies.

+16 (5) "Committee" means the state interoperability executive 17 committee.

+18 (6) "Common vendor registration and bid notification system" has19 the definition in RCW 39.29.006.

+20 (7) "Community technology programs" means programs that are engaged 21 in diffusing information and communications technology in local 22 communities, particularly in unserved and underserved areas of the These programs may include, but are not limited to, programs 23 state.
+24 that provide education and skill-building opportunities, hardware and 25 software, internet connectivity, digital media literacy, development of locally relevant content, and delivery of vital services through 26 27 technology.

+28 (8) "Council" means the advisory council on digital inclusion 29 created in RCW 43.105.400.

+(9) "Department" means the department of information services.

+31 (10) "Director" means the director of the department.

+32 (11) "Educational sectors" means those institutions of higher 33 education, school districts, and educational service districts that use 34 the network for distance education, data transmission, and other uses 35 permitted by the K-20 board.

+36 (12) "Equipment" means the machines, devices, and transmission37 facilities used in information processing, such as computers, word

-- processors, terminals, telephones, wireless communications system facilities, cables, and any physical facility necessary for the operation of such equipment. - (13) "High-speed internet" means broadband.
+1 processors, terminals, telephones, wireless communications system 2 facilities, cables, and any physical facility necessary for the 3 operation of such equipment.

+(13) "High-speed internet" means broadband.